10 Things You MUST Do in Key West

 - Take a Walk – In fact, take two walks!
-First walk the length of Duval Street just before dark.
+First, walk the length of Duval Street just before dark.
 Then walk back the opposite way after dark.
 Yes, we know it’s a mile long, but there are probably 75 bars you can stop at along the way.
 Plus, the sights you will see and the sounds you hear are the heart of Key West.
 The people, the shops, the sidewalk peddlers, the bar bands all mix together in a delightful motion picture.

 - Conch Train – Ok, we know this is kind of corny.
-But the Conch Train takes you all around this 2 mile by 4 mile island.
+But the Conch Train takes you all around this 2-mile by 4-mile island.
 Saves you a lot of walking time and you get some history (some of it is even true).

 - Museum of Art and History – We are a sucker for a really good museum.
 Key West has a history unequaled by most communities.
 The Island dwellers went through native Americans, Spanish explorers, pirates, modern day thieves, hurricanes and wars.
-The Museum of History is a great place to spend an air conditioned afternoon on a sunny day.
+The Museum of History is a great place to spend an air-conditioned afternoon on a sunny day.

 - Key West Cemetery – Read the history before you go.
 Then read the tombstones that date back almost 200 years.
-If it seems creepy to walk among the some 100,000 souls buried there, get over it.
+If it seems creepy to walk among some 100,000 souls buried there, get over it.
 The history on the headstones will put you at ease.

 - The Key West Butterfly & Nature Conservatory – We like this place on the south end of Duval.
 Butterflies in all their stages of development highlight this attraction.
-The birds, flora and colorful setting makes this a perfect family exhibit.
+The birds, flora and colorful setting make this a perfect family exhibit.
 Kind of touristy, but nature’s beauty is confined in this auditorium of natural habitat.

 - The Hemingway House – Perhaps if Ernest Hemingway had never spent a few years in Key West, the town may not have been as fantasized as it is.
 Hemingway’s former home, built for his wife, is a glimpse of another era and worth the visit.

-- Louie’s Backyard – Ok, sometime during your Key West visit, put on your best pair of flip flops, the one last clean t-shirt and maybe wash your face.
+- Louie’s Backyard – Ok, sometime during your Key West visit, put on your best pair of flip-flops, the one last clean t-shirt and maybe wash your face.
 You are going to Louie’s Backyard at the southern end of the island for a nice lunch or dinner.
 Order the Key West Pink Shrimp.
 The story of the “Key West Pinks” is as interesting as the view of the Atlantic Ocean from Louie’s Backyard.

 The above Top 10 Key West Must Do’s are our favorites from 40 years of watching Key West evolve.
-Over that period of time most of the above attractions were there.
+Over that period of time, most of the above attractions were there.
 Are there others we recommend?
-Here is the short list.
+Here is the shortlist.